MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_ Configure your tenant for Microsoft Entra Verified ID.md

 ## Verify domain ownership and distribute did-configuration.json file

-The domain you verify ownership of to your DID is defined in the [overview section](verifiable-credentials-configure-tenant.md#set-up-verified-id).
 The domain needs to be a domain under your control and it should be in the format `https://www.example.com/`.

 1. From the Azure portal, navigate to the VerifiedID page.